-I just stared at her for a minute, and then shrugged.
+I just stared at her for a minute, and then squealed and danced along with her.
 Maybe having him for a dad would make me feel more like I had all the customary parts.
 Two eyes, two ears, two parents.
 So when she stopped dancing and sat me down for a little "talk" about how nothing would ever change between us, I hugged her and told her I was happy about it.
 And I wasn't lying.
 I thought it might be a real good thing.

-Of course, I didn't think about all the details.
+Of course, I didn't think that it seemed too easy.
 That came later, when Mom mentioned that we'd be having dinner at Jerry's on Saturday, and I would see the house and meet his son.

 "Wait a minute.
 He has a son?"
 I asked in disbelief.
 "Where's this kid been for the last year, boarding school?"